 TDLS STAs shall use Table 12-5t (Robust management frame selection between TDLS STAs) and the values of the MFPC and MFPR bits advertised in the RSNE received from the TDLS peer STA during TDLS discovery or in the RSNEs exchanged in the 3-way handshake with the TDLS peer STA to determine if a TDLS direct link is allowed, and if so whether management frame protection is enabled.
-If either STA does not advertise an RSNE or does not advertise an RSN Capabilities field in an RSNE, this shall be treated as if its MFPC and MFPR bits were 0.
-A TDLS STA should, in the context of TDLS, set the MFPC bit to 1 if dot11RSNAProtectedManagementFramesActivated is true, and shall set it to 0 if dot11RSNAProtectedManagementFramesActivated is false.
+If either STA does not advertise an RSN Capabilities field in an RSNE, this shall be treated as if its MFPC and MFPR bits were 0.
+A TDLS STA should, in the context of TDLS, set the MFPC bit to 1 if dot11RSNAProtectedManagementFramesActivated is true, and shall set it to 0 unless dot11RSNAProtectedManagementFramesActivated is true.
 A TDLS STA should, in the context of TDLS, set the MFPR bit to the same value as it advertised to the AP with which it is associated.

 Table 12-5t—Robust management frame selection between TDLS STAs